Get Ready For Your Language Test

 What Are The Canadian Citizenship Language Test Exemptions?

-If a person has a listening, speaking, psychiatric or a psychological disorder that prevents him/her from being able to prove language ability, a proof from Canadian medical authorities will be required to be exempt from language testing.
+If a person has a listening, speaking, psychiatric or psychological disorder that prevents him/her from being able to prove language ability, proof from Canadian medical authorities will be required to be exempt from testing.

 Back to top